kynogree/GreenPortfolio/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid= op001 %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;Series" %}

 ## About the Collection
 Kylee Green is an artist living in Bloomington, Indiana.
 This page documents her work across multiple forms of media.
 Kylee graduated from the Individualized Major Program in May with a degree in Comic Book Design and Culture.
 She is currently working on an accelerated master’s program in library science.
 Kylee founded a comic book club during her time as an undergrad.